Rajneesh1107/deploy-redsoft-backend/Readme.md

 Create a .env file in the root directory and add the following environment variables:

 Required Environment Variables
--PORT: The port number on which the server will run.
+- PORT: The port number on which the server will run.
--MONGO_URI: The connection string for your MongoDB database.
+- MONGO_URI: The connection string for your MongoDB database.
--SALT_ROUND: The number of salt rounds to use for hashing passwords.
+- SALT_ROUND: The number of salt rounds to use for hashing passwords.
--SECRET_ACCESS_KEY_USER: The secret key used for generating access tokens.
+- SECRET_ACCESS_KEY_USER: The secret key used for generating access tokens.
--EMAIL: The email address used for sending emails.
+- EMAIL: The email address used for sending emails.
--EMAIL_PASSWORD: The password for the email account used for sending emails.
+- EMAIL_PASSWORD: The password for the email account used for sending emails.

 # Example

--PORT=4001
+- PORT = 4001
--MONGODB_URI= mongodb+srv://<user_name>:<password>@cluster0.ylgcler.mongodb.net/<db_name>?retryWrites=true&w=majority&appName=Cluster0
+- MONGODB_URI = mongodb+srv://<user_name>:<user_password>@cluster0.ylgcler.mongodb.net/<db_name>?retryWrites=true&w=majority&appName=Cluster0
--SALT_ROUND=
+- SALT_ROUND = 8
--SECRET_ACCESS_KEY_USER=RedSoftwareJWT_SecretKey
+- SECRET_ACCESS_KEY_USER = RedSoftwareJWT_SecretKey
--EMAIL=admin@gmail.com
+- EMAIL = admin@gmail.com
--EMAIL_PASS= smtp server password
+- EMAIL_PASS = smtp server password

 ## API Endpoints